koebe1/WTTC-Web_Tracking_Traffic_Collector/README.md

     1. Check Chrome Version

-        The Chromedriver used works for Chrome Version 91.0.4472.114.
+        The Chromedriver used works for Mac OS Chrome Version 91.0.4472.114.
-        For newer/older Version of Chrome get the according Chromedriver at -> https://chromedriver.chromium.org/ and copy it to the "dependencies" folder of the application.
+        For newer/older Version of Chrome get the according for your OS Chromedriver at -> https://chromedriver.chromium.org/ and copy it to the "dependencies" folder of the application.

     2. Add your Chrome Profile to dependencies/config.yml